<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 0 Comments

 In a previous blog on courtroom sightlines, we discussed the issue of good visibility in the courtroom.
-In this post we focus on another of our five senses – the ability to hear in the courtroom.
-The ability of all participants in a trial to clearly hear the proceedings is a necessity.
+In this post, we focus on another of our five senses – the ability to hear in the courtroom.
+The ability of all participants in a trial to listen to the proceedings is a necessity.

 0 Comments